 The Office of Justice Services (OJS).
 OJS directly operates or funds law enforcement, tribal courts and detention facilities on federal Indian lands.

 The Office of Trust Services (OTS).
 OTS carries out Indian Affairs trust responsibilities for Indian tribes as well as individuals.
-It also oversees all BIA activities associated with management and protection of trust and restricted lands, natural resources and real estate services.
-Its responsibilities also cover land-related functions related to Indian trust owners including acquisition, disposition, rights-of-way, leasing and sales.
-The OTS assists tribes and tribespeople in the management, development and protection of trust land and natural resource assets.
-It administers a wide range of programs covering real estate services, land title and records, probate, natural resources, forestry and wildland fire management, irrigation, power and safety of dams.
+It also oversees all BIA activities associated with management and protection of trust and restricted lands, natural resources, and real estate services.
+Its responsibilities also cover land-related functions related to Indian trust owners including acquisition, disposition, rights-of-way, leasing, and sales.
+The OTS assists tribes and tribespeople in the management, development, and protection of trust land and natural resource assets.
+It administers a wide range of programs covering real estate services, land title and records, probate, natural resources, forestry and wildland fire management, irrigation, power, and safety of dams.

 The Office of Field Operations (OFO).
 OFO oversees BIA’s 12 regional offices and 83 agencies that work to carry out BIA’s mission at the tribal level.
-The Field Operations Directorate is responsible for administrating, developing and implementing organizational objectives for the OJS Divisions of Law Enforcement, Drug Enforcement, Corrections and Highway Safety.
-These programs integrate key national goals, priorities and values.
+The Field Operations Directorate is responsible for administrating, developing, and implementing organizational objectives for the OJS Divisions of Law Enforcement, Drug Enforcement, Corrections, and Highway Safety.
+These programs integrate key national goals, priorities, and values.
 OFO programs also provide technical assistance to BIA direct service programs and Indian tribes relating to public safety.

-Importance of Legal Assistance When Facing a Tribal Legal Issue
+Importance Of Legal Assistance When Facing A Tribal Legal Issue

 At some point in your life, you will likely need legal assistance.
 The legal landscape is confusing and intimidating for most people, and it is full of landmines that can make your problems worse.
 When you are faced with tribal legal issues, the legal landscape becomes even more challenging.
 If you are dealing with a matter before the BIA, you need to have experienced legal counsel at your side to ensure that your rights are protected.
 An attorney with experience in all aspects of tribal law and who knows their way around the BIA office labyrinth can save you time and money in the long run.

-Tribal law attorneys also understand the unique nature of tribal sovereignty and the interrelationship between tribal law, federal law and state law.
+Tribal law attorneys also understand the unique nature of tribal sovereignty and the interrelationship between tribal law, federal law, and state law.
 That interrelationship can make a seemingly simple matter very complex.
 An experienced tribal law attorney is essential for any case involving the Indian tribes or a tribesperson.
 It is also wise to consult with an Indian law attorney before entering any business arrangement with the Indian tribes.

-How Can the Attorneys at Parnall and Adams Law Help You?
+How Can The Attorneys At Parnall And Adams Law Help You?

-The attorneys at Parnall & Adams Law are experts in all aspects of tribal law.
-They have represented clients in state, federal and tribal courts and have dealt with countless tribal issues.
-Their cases have involved disputes regarding natural resource development agreements, business leases, taxation, right-of-way acquisition, tribal employment rights ordinances, BIA matters and much more.
+The attorneys at Parnall & Adams Law are knowledgeable in all aspects of tribal law.
+They have represented clients in state, federal, and tribal courts and have dealt with countless tribal issues.
+Their cases have involved disputes regarding natural resource development agreements, business leases, taxation, right-of-way acquisition, tribal employment rights ordinances, BIA matters, and much more.
 They know the various laws that govern tribes and their unique traditions and culture.
 Let their attorneys provide you with the benefit of their expertise in your situation, no matter how challenging.
 Contact Parnall & Adams today for questions or assistance with your tribal law or other legal issue.